President and Chief Executive Officer

 Maggie joined the Secure Future’s team in June 2015 as Administrative Officer.
 She manages the day-to-day operations, contract administration and human resources.
 She brings 25 years of experience in business administration, accounting, and human resources with telecommunications, highway construction, and retail businesses.
 Maggie earned her Bachelor’s degree in Business and Organizational Development from Eastern Mennonite University in Harrisonburg, VA.
 She received an MBA with non-profit specialization from Marylhurst University in Portland, OR.

-Amory serves as the Business Development Coordinator for Secure Futures with responsibilities in business development and project coordination.
+Amory serves as the Program Coordinator for Secure Futures with responsibilities in business development and project coordination.
 He is responsible for communicating with current and prospective clients and strategic partners, coordinating solar feasibility studies and project installations, and conducting market analysis.
 Amory’s interest in solar began at Albemarle High School by founding a student campaign supporting renewable energy and has continued through his work with Secure Futures.
 He received a Bachelor’s degree of Science in Environmental Policy and Planning at Virginia Tech in 2016.

 Communications and Policy Coordinator